 An atrazine PA eliminates the ability to use a pesticide that contains the active ingredient atrazine within the designated boundaries.
-There are currently 101 atrazine PAs covering approximately 1.2 million acres within the state, of which 251,000 acres are planted in corn (2017 data).
-PAs are established once a groundwater sample collected from a drinking water well is found to contain greater than 3 parts per billion (ppb) atrazine plus metabolites, and a subsequent investigation reveals that the source of the atrazine can be contributed to nearby agricultural practices (non-point source).
-The 2007 DATCP statewide survey of agricultural chemicals in groundwater indicated that about 11.7% of private wells in Wisconsin contained detectable concentrations of atrazine and its metabolites in groundwater samples, with about 0.4% of them at concentrations exceeding the 3.0 ppb WAC NR 140.10 enforcement standard.
+There are currently 101 atrazine PAs covering approximately 1.2 million acres within the state, of which about 251,000 acres are planted in corn (2017 data).
+PAs are established once a groundwater sample collected from a drinking water well is found to contain greater than 3.0 ppb atrazine plus metabolites, and a subsequent investigation reveals that the source of the atrazine can be contributed to nearby agricultural practices (non-point source).

-DATCP ACM has performed atrazine illegal-use inspections annually since 2008.
+DATCP ACM Environmental Enforcement Specialists (EES) have performed atrazine illegal-use inspections annually since 2008.
 An inspection is performed on a field in agricultural production to check on compliance with ATCP 30.37, which states that "no person may apply atrazine in a prohibition area listed in the rule".
-The goal for 2018 was for each Investigation & Compliance Unit Environmental Enforcement Specialist (EES) to complete one atrazine illegal-use inspection within their territory.
-Ideally, the inspection would be completed during the growing season after July 31, on an existing field planted with corn.
+The goal for 2019 was for each Investigation & Compliance Unit EES to complete one atrazine illegal-use inspection within their territory (13 total).
+Ideally, the inspection would be completed during the growing season shortly after July 31, and on an existing field planted with corn.